Bull Run Invitational Cross Country Meet: Course

 The Dip: "The dip is the centerpiece of the Hereford strength test.
 The Dip is a deep ravine in the middle of the course.
 Runners tackle it twice; first, in the second mile, going down all the way to the bottom, where a small bridge crosses a creek, and then climbing all the way to the top on the other side.
 Then, after winding uphill, downhill, sidehill through woods and fields, the runners return for another crack at The Dip.
 Down to the bottom again and back up to the top -- this time with 2.5 miles under their belts."

 Even though the course is only 3 miles, only a few boys have broken 16 minutes and few girls have broken 19 minutes.
 On ordinary courses the winning times can be up to a minute faster.
 The course is also home to the MD State Meet.

 In 2003, after two weeks of postponement due to Hurricane Isabel, the Bull Run Invitation was ultimately canceled after the running of a JV boys race.
 The unusually rainy weather turned the courses largest hill into an impassable mudslide.

 Race divisions

 The race is divided into a number of divisions based on school size and team ability.
 There is an unconventional section, the reunion run, for coaches and the general public to compete.

 Divisions: Elite-Boys, Elite-Girls, Large School-Boys, Large School-Girls, Medium School-Boys, Medium School-Girls, Small School-Boys, Small School-Girls, Reunion Run.

 Awards

-Medal are given to the top fifteen individuals in each race.
+Medals are given to the top fifteen individuals in each race.
 Numbered ribbons are distributed to 16th-100th place and participant ribbons are given to the rest of the field.
 Team Awards are given out to the top three scoring teams.